Videosgunner/Feeeeeeeesh/README.md

 Left Click: Place a point.
 If a point is already placed, this will draw a circle with a center at the first point and a radius of the distance between your mouse and said point.
 X: Remove all collision objects
 ~~~

+No rights reserved.
+I didn't even make the fish models or swimming code!